Shyguy99/Shyguy99/README.md

 - ⚡ Fun fact: ...
 -->
 ## Who Am I?
-I am currently pursuing my Bachelors of Engineering under the domain of Computer Science Engineering.
+I am currently pursuing my Bachelors of Technology under the domain of Computer Science Engineering.
 I am passionate about my work.
 Because I love what I do, I have a steady source of motivation that drives me forward.
 I am also an upbeat, ambitious, self-motivated team player and driven person with proven leadership capabilities, who likes to take initiative and seek out new challenges.
 I thrive on challenges and constantly set goals for myself.
 So I have something to strive forward and achieve in my life.
 I am always looking for an opportunity to do better and achieve greatness.